Tibia: Strength

 The tibia has been modeled as taking an axial force during walking that is up to 4.7 bodyweight.
 Its bending moment in the sagittal plane in the late stance phase is up to 71.6 bodyweight times millimetre.

 Clinical significance

 Fracture

 Fractures of the tibia can be divided into those that only involve the tibia; bumper fracture, Segond fracture, Gosselin fracture, toddler's fracture, and those including both the tibia and fibula; trimalleolar fracture, bimalleolar fracture, Pott's fracture.

+The tibial shaft is the most common location for stress fractures in athletes.

 Society and culture

-In Judaism, the tibia, or shankbone, of a goat is used in the Passover Seder plate.
+In Judaism, the tibia, or shankbone, of a goat or sheep is used in the Passover Seder plate.

 Other animals

 The structure of the tibia in most other tetrapods is essentially similar to that in humans.
 The tuberosity of the tibia, a crest to which the patellar ligament attaches in mammals, is instead the point for the tendon of the quadriceps muscle in reptiles, birds, and amphibians, which have no patella.